tum-esi/WoT-Phyng-Sim/README.md

 - Add your things into the simulation
 - Run your simulation in "near-realtime" and interract with your devices as if they were real
 - Run your simulation in a regular mode and post-process the results
+- Visualize and analyze the data in the post-run

 ## Getting started